Here is your complete guide to 15 FANTASTIC Things To Do In Exmouth WA to help you plan your itinerary ahead of time!

 Oyster Stacks should only be snorkeled at high tide when there is plenty of water covering the reef.
 Oyster Stacks is also a sanctuary zone so it’s important to look but not take.

 WATCH THE SUNSET AT VLAMING HEAD LIGHTHOUSE

-Last but not least on this Exmouth travel guide is a visit to Vlaming Head Lighthouse!
+Last but not least on this list of things to do in Exmouth WA is a visit to Vlaming Head Lighthouse!

 Located just 17km north of the town, Vlaming Head Lighthouse is easily accessible by a tar-sealed road and when you reach the top, you can enjoy panoramic views of Cape Range National Park, Lighthouse Bay, and the Exmouth township.

 It’s the perfect location to end a day of adventures whilst watching the sunset over the Indian Ocean!

 There are dozens of accommodation options to choose from in Exmouth WA so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.